fabioravila/rivescript-csharp/README.md

 ## MILESTONES

-1. Make a port of actual rivescript-java
+1. **Make a port of actual rivescript-java** - Create the code in C # based on the current code in Java, without fully understanding how the software works
-2. Create basic tests
+2. Create some tests
+4. Push to github for public repositaory
-3. Perform refactories and language
+5. Perform refactories and language
-4. Try develop a native objects capabilites
+6. Develop a native objects for csharp
+7. Make a project able to 'Visual Studio Code'

 [..]